Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `managedOutboundIPCount`

 Outbound IP Count for the Load balancer.

 - Required: No
 - Type: int
 - Default: `0`

+### Parameter: `metricAnnotationsAllowList`

+A comma-separated list of Kubernetes annotation keys.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `metricLabelsAllowlist`

+A comma-separated list of additional Kubernetes label keys.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `monitoringWorkspaceId`

 Resource ID of the monitoring log analytics workspace.

 - Required: No
-- Type: string

-### Parameter: `name`

-Specifies the name of the AKS cluster.
-- Required: Yes
 - Type: string

 ### Parameter: `networkDataplane`

 Network dataplane used in the Kubernetes cluster.
 Not compatible with kubenet network plugin.

 - Required: No
 - Type: string
 - Allowed: